Feb. 5, 2021

-Psychology grads make up a large chunk of hirees for online tech companies from a non-technical field.
-Some attractive transferable skills for employers include data handling and statistical analysis, which can be applied to careers like IT, finance and marketing.
+Psychology grads make up a large chunk of hires for online tech companies from a non-technical field.
+Employers’ attractive transferable skills include data handling and statistical analysis, which can be applied to careers like IT, finance, and marketing.

 If you’ve ever considered careers in product development or marketing, studying in history is another surprising way to break into the tech industry.
 Like psychology, History is a leading degree for newcomers in tech as they possess marketable traits to the business and financial sectors for demonstrating extensive research and analytical skills.

 Unlike studying general graphic design, choosing to major in game design puts you at the forefront of the fast-growing games industry.
-In addition to game design and development, this option makes you a competitive candidate for entering the field of animation, software engineering and VFX.
-You may also find yourself as an asset to jobs in cyber security or within the broader field of web design.
+In addition to game design and development, this option makes you a competitive candidate for entering the field of animation, software engineering, and VFX.
+You may also find yourself an asset to jobs in cybersecurity or within the broader web design field.

-Unfortunately, career aptitude tests typically come at a cost but there are several free online alternatives that follow similar formats– my own personal favorite being CareerExplorer by Sokanu.
+Unfortunately, career aptitude tests typically come at a cost, but several free online alternatives follow similar formats– my own personal favorite being CareerExplorer by Sokanu.
 Having taken this particular test, I can vouch for its accuracy as it directed me to careers in both the visual arts and writing.
-Like most assessments, you need to pay to unlock a full breakdown of your results but there are still plenty of resources available online that provide you with enough information for you to at least get a sense of your career potential.
+Like most assessments, you need to pay to unlock a full breakdown of your results.
+However, there are still plenty of resources available online that provide you with enough information for you to at least get a sense of your career potential.

 Still don’t know what to major in?
 Consider working with a mentor.
-With MentorCruise, you have access to an extensive catalogue of mentors who double as an accountability partner in your pocket.
-As professionals with backgrounds primarily in Tech, this option is perfect for those in search of the guidance of an experienced member from technical, design and business fields.
+With MentorCruise, you have access to an extensive catalog of mentors who double as an accountability partner in your pocket.
+As professionals with backgrounds primarily in Tech, this option is perfect for those in search of the guidance of an experienced member from technical, design, and business fields.

 You might be wondering, “How could a mentor possibly know me more than I know myself?”.
 By looking and learning through the lens of their experiences in the industry, MentorCruise’s 1-on-1 mentorship may be the extra push you need to unlock your full potential and gain the best advice for discovering what career pathways to take.

 Having a degree certainly helps.
 But it’s entirely possible to enter the tech industry with no formal education or with a totally unrelated degree.
-All it takes to be successfully self-taught in technical sectors is to make use of the infinite resources available to you online which have been tried and tested by many others who made the career shift.
+All it takes to be successfully self-taught in technical sectors is to use the infinite resources available to you online, which have been tried and tested by many others who made the career shift.

-At a time when remote services have become more valuable than ever and with no limit to interactions between mentor and mentee, you’re given the flexibility of personalised guidance.
+At a time when remote services have become more valuable than ever and with no limit to interactions between mentor and mentee, you’re given the flexibility of personalized guidance.

-Sometimes it’s best to seek more specialised help and admit it might be time to look outside of your school’s standard guidance counselling.
+Sometimes it’s best to seek more specialized help and admit it might be time to look outside of your school’s standard guidance counseling.